mishelashala/intro-to-ddd/README.md

 ### Model

-The model as defined by Eric Evans is "A system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain."[^ii].
+The model as defined by Eric Evans is "A system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain."[^3].
 This means that the model is not a class, a type, an interface or a datase table, but a mix of one or many of those.
 The model aims to be as technology-agnostic as possible.
 The purpose of the domain is, again, not to reflect the implementation details of the technology we are using but to reflect the domain in which we are operating.

 ## Architectural Patterns

 ## Building Blocks

 As mentioned during the introduction, DDD comes with some building blocks, this building blocks are the technical foundation that will allow us to model our domain.
-Not all of these are used nor needed at the same time, some of those are more common on different "flavors" of DDD[^2].
+Not all of these are used nor needed at the same time, some of those are more common on different "flavors" of DDD[^4].

 - Entities
 - Value Objects